Shaglock/cod-camo-tracker/grok_documentation.md

 importSets(newSets): Imports camo sets from a JSON file.

 exportSets(): Exports current camo sets to a JSON file.

+getWeaponCountWithCamo(camoName): Counts weapons with a specific camo across all categories.

+hasEnoughWeaponsWithCamo(camoName, requiredCount): Checks if there are enough weapons with a specific camo to meet unlock requirements.

 ### State Management
 camoSets: Array of objects { id, name, data } stored in localStorage.